 1.2.1.1.
-Each competitor will make up to four competition flights (Programmes Q, 1, 2 and 3) depending on the cuts made in accordance with 1.2.5.2.
-Programme 4 will be flown by the highest placed competitors in accordance with the Sporting Code, Section 6, Rule 1.3.1.1.(c).
+Each competitor will make up to four competition flights (Programmes Q, 1, 2 and 3) depending on the cuts made in accordance with Sporting Code, Section 6, paragraph 1.3.1.1.c).
+Programme 4 will be flown by the highest placed competitors in accordance with the Sporting Code, Section 6, Rule 1.3.1.1.d).

 1.2.1.2.
 Before the wing-dipping at the start of each competition flight in Programmes 1, 2, 3, and 4 it is recommended that all pilots perform safety manoeuvres as follows.
-These figures are optional but, if flown, may only be flown once, in any order, and in the same line without any change in direction of flight of more than 90 degrees.
+These figures are optional but, if flown, may only be flown once, in any order, and continuously on the same axis.
 They must be flown inside the performance zone: